 With the Ford unrest, Max and Hank discovered that Uptegraff Chevrolet was for sale in Davison.
 Seeing it as a perfect opportunity to change their business, they were able to consummate a purchase deal.

 Ford was notified that Graff would give up their franchise as of August 1, 1982, and Hank Graff signed a Chevrolet franchise agreement the day after on August 2, 1982.
-At the time of the acquisition, Graff and Uptegraff were the two oldest family held dealerships in Genesse County – Uptegraff for 60 years and Graff for 68 years.
+At the time of the acquisition, Graff and Uptegraff were the two oldest families held dealerships in Genesee County – Uptegraff for 60 years and Graff for 68 years.